fafadlian/Synthetic-PNR-Generation/README.md

   - **Flight Options Generation:** Generates a list of available flight options based on the given origin, destination, and travel dates.
   - **Flight Selection:** Selects the most suitable flights for each passenger based on their preferences, such as price, airline, departure time, etc.
   - **Booking Management:** Handles the booking process by reserving the selected flights for the passengers and updating the booking status.

+### 3. Build XML
+- **Main File:** BuildXML.py.py
+/**
+ * @file FlightBooking.py
+ * @brief Handles the flight booking process in the travel booking simulation.
+ *
+ * The FlightBooking.py module is responsible for generating flight options, selecting flights based on passenger preferences, and managing the booking of flights for the simulated passengers.
+ *
+ * @section Related_Files Related Files
+ * - src/BUILD_xml.py
+ *
+ * @section Key_Features Key Features
+ * - Flight Options Generation: Generates a list of available flight options based on the given origin, destination, and travel dates.
+ * - Flight Selection: Selects the most suitable flights for each passenger based on their preferences, such as price, airline, departure time, etc.
+ * - Booking Management: Handles the booking process by reserving the selected flights for the passengers and updating the booking status.
+ */
+- **Related Files:** src/BUILD_xml.py
+- **Purpose:** The purpose of FlightBooking.py is to handle the flight booking process in the travel booking simulation.
+It is responsible for generating flight options, selecting flights based on passenger preferences, and managing the booking of flights for the simulated passengers.
+- **Key Features:**
+  - **Flight Options Generation:** Generates a list of available flight options based on the given origin, destination, and travel dates.
+  - **Flight Selection:** Selects the most suitable flights for each passenger based on their preferences, such as price, airline, departure time, etc.
+  - **Booking Management:** Handles the booking process by reserving the selected flights for the passengers and updating the booking status.